-Space complexity (not discussed)
+Space complexity (not discussed, but later in this class)

 Computational Tractability

 As soon as an Analytic Engine exists, it will necessarily guide the future course of the science.
 Whenever any result is sought by its aid, the question will arise - By what course of calculation can these results be arrived at by the machine in the shortest time? - Charles Babbage